How Core Advantage Fixes Osgood Schlatter Knee Pain (in Weeks)

 - Always rest the knee on something super soft

 As you can see from the picture, Sarah’s quad flexibility is still a work in progress.
-The cool thing is you only need to create a millimetre or two of length to dramatically reduce the traction on the tuberosity and get the knee out of the angry phase.
-This stretch is vastly superior to the standing quad stretch which is never done properly, and the sitting hurdle one which I just flat out hate!
-So do it, but gently.
+The cool thing is you only need to create a tiny amount of length to dramatically reduce the traction on the tuberosity and give the tendon and bones the space needed to drastically reduce knee pain and get out of the angry early phases of Osgood.

 Step two: Create strength in the quad